 Tons of nuclear waste is now being stored at Pilgrim – generated by over 40 years of making nuclear power.
 Most of the nuclear waste is stored in a dangerous “wet pool” (aka, spent fuel pool) inside the reactor building.
-Pilgrim’s spent fuel pool was originally designed to hold 880 fuel assemblies, but now – after the 2015 refueling and filling three dry casks – holds 3,162.
-This is about 4x more than it was originally designed to hold.
+Pilgrim’s spent fuel pool was originally designed to hold 880 fuel assemblies, but now holds approximately 3,000 — about 4x more than it was originally designed to hold.

 What Happens After Shutdown?

-The 2015 photo above (courtesy of Paul Rifkin) shows Pilgrim’s dry cask project (circled, right) sited as close as 106 feet from the shoreline.
+The 2015 photo above (courtesy of Paul Rifkin) shows Pilgrim’s dry cask project (circled, right) sited as close as 150 feet from the where the discharge canal meets the shoreline.
 The first 3 casks were filled and placed on the concrete pad in early 2015.
-About 100 of these casks will be needed to hold all of Pilgrims 40+ years’ worth of nuclear waste.
+As of May 2017, there are 8 casks on the pad.
+About 80-100 of these casks will be needed to hold all of Pilgrims 40+ years’ worth of nuclear waste.
 The white containers (left) are “low-level” radioactive waste storage containers, located only about 30 feet away from the coastal bank.
-At least one of these containers currently holds radioactive waste and many more will likely be filled during decommissioning.
+At least one of these containers currently holds radioactive waste.
 We are also working to see that the nuclear waste storage areas are robust and properly sited farther away from the Cape Cod Bay shoreline.

 In an Oct.
 25, 2015 interview, Arnie Gunderson from Fairewinds said, “You build power plants near water because you have to cool them, and you build nuclear waste storage sites away from water” because of the threat of radioactive materials reaching it.

-Under local zoning laws, the Town of Plymouth can and should impose conditions on Entergy’s special permit to ensure that the nuclear waste dump is properly sited, maintained and operated – including moving the dry cask storage facility to higher ground and further away from Cape Cod Bay.
+If the Plaintiffs had prevailed, under local zoning laws the Town of Plymouth could have imposed conditions on Entergy’s special permit to ensure that the nuclear waste dump is properly sited, maintained and operated – including moving the dry cask storage facility to higher ground and further away from Cape Cod Bay.
+The town has now missed out on that opportunity.

 Nuclear Waste Summary

-The best option of course is for all of Pilgrim’s nuclear waste – both high-level and low-level – to be removed completely from the site.
+The best option of course is for all of Pilgrim’s nuclear waste – both high-level and low-level – to be removed completely from the site to a scientifically-sound permanent repository.
 This, however, is a long way away.
 There is currently nowhere for Pilgrim’s nuclear waste to go.
 Pilgrim’s waste will be stored on the shore of Cape Cod Bay for an indefinite amount of time, which is why it is so important to ensure it is properly sited and secure until the day that a federal repository is finally chosen and developed.
-We will do this via the zoning litigation discussed above and by advocating for better flooding and seal level rise site assessments.
+We will continue advocating for better flooding and seal level rise site assessments of the site.

 Beyea J. 2006.
 Report to the MA Attorney General on the potential consequences of a spent-fuel-pool fire at the Pilgrim or Vermont Yankee nuclear plant.
 Consulting in the Public Interest.
 35 pp.